OSGConnect/connectbook/FsurfRemote/Introduction.md

 ## Introduction to Fsurf

-Fsurf is designed to be easily used from any computer running macOS, OS X, or Linux/Unix.
+Fsurf is designed to be easily used from any computer running macOS or Linux/Unix.
 The Fsurf script just requires Python and a network connection in order to run and process MRI scans.
 When run, the script will upload your scan to the Fsurf server.
 The Fsurf server then uses compute nodes available through OSG in order to process scans using FreeSurfer and stores the resulting output.
 When you are notified that a scan has completed, you can use the Fsurf script to download the output to your computer.

 <img src="https://raw.githubusercontent.com/OSGConnect/connectbook/master/FsurfRemote/Figs/architecture_2.png" width="450px" height="300px" />